-In the next few years, technical support to the siting process will focus on assessing the suitability of potential sites through geoscientific characterization and evaluation studies in interested communities.
+In the next few years, technical support to the siting process will focus on assessing the suitability of potential sites through geoscientific evaluation studies in the vicinity of interested communities.
 Beyond ensuring safety, the NWMO's commitment is that the long-term well-being or quality of life of the community and area will be fostered through participation in this project.
 The technical program will be complemented by a phased and progressively more detailed assessment of the suitability of a site in terms of environmental, social, cultural and economic factors.
-The NWMO expects to be ready to begin detailed site evaluations on one or more sites, during the planning period, including further geological investigations, safety assessments, social and economic impact assessments, and the application of Aboriginal Traditional Knowledge, all in collaboration with the interested communities and surrounding areas.
+These assessments will support a narrowing down of potential siting areas, and potentially by the end of the planning period, support selection of a preferred location to be the focus of Step 4 detailed site characterization.
+The NWMO expects to be ready to begin detailed site evaluations on one or more sites by the end of the planning period.
+Detailed site characterization (Step 4) will include further geological investigations, safety assessments, environmental assessments, and social and economic impact assessments.
+This work will be planned and conducted, in collaboration with interested communities, Aboriginal peoples and surrounding areas.
+The application of Aboriginal Traditional Knowledge throughout this work is an important objective.